 Dental implants look, function, and feel like natural teeth.
 When you choose dental implants, you enjoy improved oral health, jaw stability, and bite function.

 Why is replacing missing teeth essential?
-Replacing missing teeth ensures surrounding teeth do not shift.
-If you do not replace missing teeth, your teeth will be more prone to break, crack, form cavities, and shift, resulting in the loss of more teeth.
+Replacing missing teeth ensures that the surrounding teeth do not shift.
+If you do not replace missing teeth, your teeth will be more prone to breaking, cracking, forming cavities, and shifting, resulting in the loss of more teeth.

 More Missing Teeth FAQs

-Learn more about missing teeth in our Claremont, CA office with answers to these common questions:
+Do you want to know more?
+We can help.
+Learn more about missing teeth in our Claremont, CA office with answers to these common questions.

 Request a Dental Implant Consultation Today

-If you are missing teeth, contact Dr. Fountain at Claremont Dental Institute in Claremont, CA at (909) 277-6919.
+If you’re missing teeth, contact Dr. Fountain at Claremont Dental Institute in Claremont, CA at (909) 277-6919.
 You can also schedule an appointment online.

 Our Claremont, CA, dentist office provides patients with custom in-house dental restoration and dental implants.
-Our dental care team provides top-of-the-line dental care in our modern, state-of-the-art dental institute.
+Our dental care team provides top-of-the-line dental care in our modern dental institute.